keboola/developers-docs/extend/index.md

 ## Docker extension

-Docker extension provides maximum implementation flexibility but it requires the most implementation effort from you.
+[Docker extensions](/extend/docker/) provide maximum implementation flexibility but it requires the most implementation effort from you.

-(Dis)Advantages:
+Advantages:

-* + you need to fill application checklist, Keboola must accept the application
+* you need to fill application checklist, Keboola must accept the application
-* + application UI can be customized (input/output mapping) and branded, documentation and extended description can be provided
+* application UI can be customized (input/output mapping) and branded, documentation and extended description can be provided
-* + the application can be registered as Application, Extractor or Writer
+* the application can be registered as Application, Extractor or Writer
-* + the application will be automatically offered to all KBC users
+* the application will be automatically offered to all KBC users
-* + application environment is completely up to you, it can also be fully private
+* application environment is completely up to you, it can also be fully private
-* + standard (customizable) UI for Custom applications can be used, or your own UI can be used
+* standard (customizable) UI for Custom applications can be used, or your own UI can be used
-* + can be used as extractor/writer/application
+* can be used as extractor/writer/application

+Disadvantages:

-* - the application must be registered by Keboola
+* the application must be registered by Keboola
-* - you need to maintain your own Docker image (on dockerhub or Quay)
+* you need to maintain your own Docker image (on dockerhub or Quay)

 ### How to create a docker extension
 As a developer you need to create your own docker image and create the application logic (in the environment of the docker image)